Why you should volunteer with your children

 Since then, I’ve baked cupcakes to raise money for school supplies in Panama, cut fruit to feed monkeys and bears in Bolivia and taught art and photography classes to children in tiny villages in Argentina.

-Why Volunteer With Your Child?
+Why Volunteer With Your Child When You Travel?

 The whole family in Iceland

-Recently, a woman named Pippa Biddle wrote an article outlining the problematic nature of volunteering.
 Her main point being that unless you have the experience to volunteer, it’s best to stay home.

 Obviously, most children don’t have extensive international aid experience.
-They are more needy than the average adult and usually less able of controlling themselves, perhaps leading you to question whether volunteering with children is a good idea.
-Some may call it irresponsible to bring a child with you.
+They are more needy than the average adult and are usually less able to control themselves – perhaps leading you to question whether volunteering with children is a good idea.

-I do not believe that to be the case.
+Some may call it irresponsible to bring a child with you, I do not believe that to be the case.

-You will learn amazing things while volunteering
+1. You will learn amazing things while volunteering

 Children are capable of incredible things, and too often adults underestimate what they can do.